We dreamt about our impending day-trip to Highclere Castle.

 The cab fare was £28 for a 15-minute scenic ride.

 Our taxi sped along the highway, entering the borough of Basingstoke & Deane.
 Its first mayor was appointed in 1641, and it was the birthplace of everyone’s favorite Regency-era author: Jane Austen.
-For a few minutes, we followed a truck that belonged to a logistics company named Downton Delivers... which was coincidentally amusing.
+We breezed through a woodland named Great Pen Wood, and our driver mentioned that the Highclere Parish Council had long-term forestry plans for it to preserve rural ambiance.

 Founded in 1955, that multinational company operates a fleet of 600 trucks across the UK's distribution hubs.
 Perhaps the creators of the Downton Abbey TV series saw the trucks near Highclere and were inspired to name the show for it?
+We think so.

-We drove past the Village of Highclere, which has origins that predate the Norman Conquest of 1066.
+Using quiet country lanes, we drove past the Village of Highclere, which has origins that predate the Norman Conquest of 1066.
 In old-English, the word “clere” meant clear/bright.
 By England’s standards, the whole area is considered “Outstanding Natural Beauty” and it's designated for conservation.
 (A local business involves willow-fencing, which is more eco-sustainable than using timber).

 The earldom still oversees the village, and the current earl and countess influence governance.
-Unlike the castle-towns that we visited in Japan and Denmark, the castle is far from the villagers.
+Unlike the castle-towns that we visited in Japan, France, and Denmark, the castle is far from the villagers.
 Truly a country estate, it is secluded in its own parkland.
 Harkening from feudal days, some of the village's buildings, houses, and cottages maintain the color-scheme of the estate that they belong to.
 Supposedly, the blue doors are repainted upon the succession of each earl.
 As an "estate village", it seems neat and well-maintained.
 There might be some restrictive covenants from the estate-owner at the castle, which preserve the integrity of the village's appearance.

 The castle was built on a historic site.
 In 749, a Saxon charter decreed that Winchester Cathedral was the landlord of the local citizenry.
 Since a bishop was in control, the area was called a bishopric.
 As “lord of the manor”, the Bishop of Winchester built a medieval palace named Bishop’s Clere.
-His bishopric was important and had its own shire reeve (the role is now called a sheriff).
-The shrievalty (sheriffdom) is now overseen by the High Sheriff of Hampshire: Phillip Rodney Sykes.
+His bishopric was important and had its own shire reeve.
+That role is now called a sheriff, but unlike in the USA...

 Appointed by the monarch, High Sheriffs are the monarch's judicial representative in each county. *In conjunction, Her Majesty’s Lord Lieutenant of Hampshire is Nigel Atkinson.